Deadwood Poker Rooms

 Silverado poker room

-Silverado poker room mostly deals 2-10 spread limit Texas Hold’em on its five tables.
-A 3-100 game is offered on weekends.
-Higher-limit games are spread on busy nights.
-A mixed game of Texas Hold’em and Omaha may be dealt on occasion.
+The Silverado poker room mostly deals 2-20 spread limit Texas Hold’em on its five tables.
+A 2-100 game is offered on weekends.
+Higher-limit games are spread on busy nights, including a 1/2 game with bet limits of $2 to $1000.
+A mixed game of Texas Hold’em and Omaha is dealt midweek.
+Friday nights may see a $2 to $20 spread limit Omaha hi/lo game.

 Cadillac Jack’s poker room

-There is a $60 no limit hold’em tournament on Tuesdays at noon and a $140 one at 6:30pm.
-The $60 tournament is also dealt at noon on Mondays and Fridays.
-There is a $90 tournament at noon on Saturdays.
+There is a $60 no-limit hold’em tournament on Mondays, Tuesdays, and Fridays at noon.
+The $60 Wednesday tournament is Omaha hi.
+There is a $100 tournament with deep stacks at noon on Saturdays.
 Re-entry and late entry are allowed through the first six levels.

 There are six poker tables at Cadillac Jack’s.
 It opens daily at 11am.